NRF’s Big Show and Tell: Must-Have Anchors for Your Retail Strategy in 2025

 Engaging and Empowering Employees

 Retail is harnessing technology, creativity, and cultural capital to answer the ongoing labor shortage.
-While previous conferences devoted attention to the impact of manpower deficits in customer-facing positions, this year’s discussion on retail’s workforce (or lack thereof) stressed that having the ability to attract and retain IT and data professionals is absolutely key for longevity.
+While previous conferences devoted attention to the impact of manpower deficits in customer-facing positions, this year’s discussion on retail’s workforce stressed the importance of attracting IT and data professionals for longevity.
 E.l.f.
-Beaty’s Chief Digital Officer, Etka Chopra, spoke to the difficulty of building staff that’s truly capable of navigating large-scale digital transformation: “Everyone is an AI expert, and no one is.”
-Leadership from Target and Great Place to Work spoke to the importance of leveraging technology to upscale employee confidence and competence while building the highly-invested laborforce retail needs to to sustain its future.
+Beauty’s Chief Digital Officer, Etka Chopra, spoke to the difficulty of building staff capable of navigating large-scale digital transformation.
+Leadership from Target and Great Place to Work emphasized leveraging technology to upscale employee confidence and competence while building the highly invested labor force retail needs to sustain its future.

 Collaboration is King

-The industry is doubling down on collaboration as the driving force for growth and resilience, evidenced by the prevalence and variety of discussions surrounding strategic and technology partnerships featured on this year’s mainstage.
-The CEOs of Macy’s, Bloomingdale’s, and Bluemercury, spoke about how their unified growth strategy, “A Bold New Chapter,” leverages strategic synergy between the three nameplates to unlock stronger operations, service, and branding.
-IT leaders from UNTUCKit, Veronica Beard, and Manolo Blahnik also gathered to outline best practices for selecting technology partners that align with business goals—not just budgets.
-For technology providers, NRF offered insight into new ways to approach partnerships, with particular emphasis on trouble-shooting specific supply-chain issues, such as inventory management or S&OP.
-With infinite ways to collaborate, 2025 will be a watershed year for forming partnerships whose whole is greater than the sum of its parts.
+The industry is doubling down on collaboration as the driving force for growth and resilience, evidenced by the prevalence of discussions surrounding strategic and technology partnerships featured on this year’s mainstage.
+The CEOs of Macy’s, Bloomingdale’s, and Bluemercury spoke about their unified growth strategy, “A Bold New Chapter,” leveraging strategic synergy to unlock stronger operations, service, and branding.
+IT leaders from UNTUCKit, Veronica Beard, and Manolo Blahnik gathered to outline best practices for selecting technology partners that align with business goals—not just budgets.
+For technology providers, NRF offered insight into new ways to approach partnerships, shedding light on the particularly trouble-ridden aspects of supply chain, like inventory management, where retailers need the most support.

 Upscaling Authenticity

 Following the economic and supply upheavals that have characterized the 2020s thus far, retail is grounding itself in brand identity and value-structure to foster internal and external resilience.
-Best Buy CEO, Corrie Bailey, explained how functioning as a purpose-driven organization helps the company stick to its core values while providing the flexibility needed for innovation, while celebrity founder-CEO Tracee Ellis Ross spoke to brand authenticity’s oft overlooked power to shape social and market trends.
-From PATTERN Beauty’s celebration of identity to Steve Madden and Kendra Scott’s drawing on brand identity to create customer-first strategies, NRF 2025 underscores that authenticity is not just a trend—it’s a business imperative.
+Best Buy CEO, Corrie Bailey, explained how functioning as a purpose-driven organization helps the company adhere to core values while providing the flexibility needed for innovation.
+Celebrity founder-CEO Tracee Ellis Ross spoke to brand authenticity’s oft-overlooked power to shape social and market trends.
+Whatever the strategic aim, NRF experts made clear that impactful change begins from the heart.

 Conclusion

-Counter to the diversity of discussions on this year’s mainstage, all talks converged around synergy and connection as pillars for successful retail strategy in 2025.
-Interestingly, inventory operations figured prominently into such conversations, highlighting its importance in achieving strategic aims, be they service-related, operational or cultural.
+Counter to the diversity of topics on this year’s mainstage, all talks converged around synergy and connection as pillars for successful retail strategy in 2025.
+Interestingly, inventory operations figured prominently into such conversations, highlighting its importance in achieving strategic aims, be they service-related, operational, or cultural.

-The ubiquity of inventory management in strategy conversations is easily understood.
-Beyond serving as the key vehicle for brand expression and customer engagement, inventory is the connective tissue that binds each stakeholder and component of the retail supply chain together.
+For a company like Onebeat that leverages AI to create inventory efficiency that supports brand relevance and resilience in the long-term, the ubiquity of inventory management in strategy conversations is easily understood.
+Beyond serving as the key vehicle for brand expression and customer engagement, inventory binds each stakeholder and component of the retail supply chain together.
 The extent to which a retail’s inventory is in flow or friction determines the success of engagement with customers, employees, and partners.
-The extent to which a brand can use data to guide its inventory planning and execution will deeply impact its relevance and resilience in the long-term.